Armenia in the Junior Eurovision Song Contest 2017

-Armenia participated in the Junior Eurovision Song Contest 2017 which took place on 26 November 2017 in Tbilisi, Georgia.
+Armenia was represented at the Junior Eurovision Song Contest 2017 which took place on 26 November 2017 in Tbilisi, Georgia.
 The Armenian broadcaster Armenian Public Television (ARMTV) was responsible for organising their entry for the contest.
 Michael Grigoryan, also known as Misha, was internally selected on 18 July 2017 as the Armenian representative.
 His song for the contest, "Boomerang", was revealed on 23 October 2017.